Period integrals of hypersurfaces via tropical geometry

 \subsection{Related work}

-The Hodge structure of toric hypersurfaces have been studied in many papers (e.g.~\cite{MR0260733, MR1290195, MR1733735, MR2019444}).
+The Hodge structure of hypersurfaces in toric varieties have been studied in many papers (e.g.~\cite{MR0260733, MR1290195, MR1733735, MR2019444}), and classical mirror symmetry for toric complete intersections was originally studied in \cite{MR1408320, MR1653024, MR1621573}.
 In the case where $\Delta$ is reflexive (the case of Calabi--Yau hypersurfaces), the image of the Poincar\'{e} residue map \eqref{eq:Res} has the \emph{residual B-model Hodge structure} introduced by Iritani \cite{MR3112512}.
 It is known to be isomorphic to the \emph{ambient A-model Hodge structure} of the mirror Calabi--Yau hypersurface via the mirror map (cf.~\cite[Theorem 6.9]{MR3112512}).
-The asymptotics of the periods in this case can be written down by using Givental's $I$-function, and one can see that the polarized logarithmic Hodge structure at the limit can be described in terms of the tropical Calabi--Yau hypersurface obtained by tropicalization \cite{Yam22}.
+The asymptotics of the periods in this case can be written down by using Givental's $I$-function, and one can see that the polarized logarithmic Hodge structure at the limit can be described in terms of the tropical Calabi--Yau hypersurface obtained by tropicalization \cite{MR4484542}.

 There is a homology theory for tropical varieties, which was introduced in \cite{MR3330789, MR3961331}.
 A cycle representing a class of a tropical homology group is called a \emph{tropical cycle}, and it has a bidegree $(p, q)$ $(p, q \in \bZ_{\geq 0})$.
 It is expected that classical cycles and tropical $(p, q)$-cycles correspond in such a way that a classical cycle admits a torus fibration structure over a tropical cycle.
 The integers $p, q$ are the dimension of its fiber and the dimension of the tropical cycle respectively.
 The cycles $C_t^w$ and $T_t^\sigma$ which we consider in this article correspond to a tropical $(0, d)$-cycle and $(d, 0)$-cycle on the tropical hypersurface $X \lb \trop \lb f \rb \rb$ respectively.